vjeenesh/vjeenesh/README.md

 - 👋 Hi, I’m @vjeenesh
-- 👀 I’m interested in Data Science and Machine learning
+- 👀 I’m interested in Full Stack Web Development
-- 🌱 I’m currently learning Deep Learning and Neural Networks
+- 🌱 I’m currently learning React and NextJS
-- 💞️ I’m looking to collaborate on Machine learning and AI projects
+- 💞️ I’m looking to collaborate on MERN Projects
 - 📫 How to reach me vjeenesh@gmail.com

 <!---